sschipke/NumberGuesser/README.md

 # NumberGuesser
 ## Overview

-Number Guesser is a game....
+Number Guesser is a game where two players guess a randomly generated number

 ## Technical